-There are hard copy maps available for each pool on the maps page.
+There are hard copy maps available at the National Great Rivers Museum in Alton, IL.
+You can find the link for navigation charts on the resources tab.
 We strongly encourage users to take along a Mississippi River Navigation Chart.
 Be Smart, always wear a lifejacket when on the water.
-Learn, camp, paddle, explore, bird watch, and fish the Mississippi River Water Trail on your next adventure!!
+Learn, camp, paddle, explore, bird watch, and fish the Mississippi River Water Trail on your next adventure!

 Please call 636.899.2600 or email email@example.com for more information.